UwQ-Official/uwq-official.github.io/game-stuff/teardown/mods/uwq-buses/about.md

 - **e** - Tram lin<ins>e</ins>s
 - There are also ones that don't follow that pattern and are either words or abbreviations (like *bus*, *test*, *school*, *ter* /<ins>ter</ins>oll/, *bt* /<ins>b</ins>lue<ins>t</ins>ide/, etc.)

 If you hold down the **Page Down** key, you will see a new input field.
-In it you need to enter additional destination / text ID (for now you'l have to find them manually, [more-info](#additional)).
+In it you need to enter additional destination / text ID (for now you'l have to find them manually, [more info](#additional)).

 <!-- Ones that start with "**s_**" will display text only on the front display while the others will only display the line number. -->